dportugal-solutionz/Cert-Generator/README.md

   - **index.txt.attr** this is used by openssl when generating the cert
   - **ssl.cnf**        this is used by openssl when generating the cert, its a config file
 - Intermediate Folder
+  - **intermediate_cert.cer** this is the intermediate certificate, upload this to all devices.
+This is used to sign all the device certificates
   - **cert.pem**       this is the intermediate certificate, upload this to all devices.
 This is used to sign all the device certificates
   - **####.pem**       same as the cert.pem, automatic output by openssl
   - **chain.pem**      contains both the intermediate cert and the root cert